Lectures

 OAHS Lecture Programme

-In January and February lectures will be online on Zoom, and members can book a place by clicking the link in the description in order to receive the link.
-Booking for these lectures will open in December.
+Booking for these lectures is now open.
 The final lecture in March will be live at Rewley House and also available on Zoom.

 We will record each of the online lectures, if the speaker agrees, and the recording will be available for members shortly afterwards for about a month.